sanjaykt/Shopping_app_project/README.md

 #Shopping App - Web & Mobile

-This project is being developed in Flutter cross platform
+This project is being developed in Flutter

 The web app will be developed in React.js